fwhaslam/RobotMinds/src/main/python/rules/v2/CONCLUSIONS.md

 I am going to create an intermediate training layer that is simply a progression of 100 neurons that are sequentially on or off depending on the ratio I am trying to express.
-If that is trainable, then I will tray adding some 'randomizing' logic past that to get something more interesting which still has the ratio.
+If that is trainable, then I will try adding some 'randomizing' logic past that to get something more interesting which still has the ratio.